-Our first year of marriage has been filled with more good times that we could have ever hoped for, and as our first anniversary got closer and closer, we knew we wanted to take some time, if only a few days, to go somewhere together and celebrate.
+Our first year of marriage has been filled with more good times than we could have ever hoped for.
+As our first anniversary got closer and closer, we knew we wanted to take some time away.
+Even if only a few days, we wanted to go somewhere together and celebrate.
 Just like the days before our wedding, Sean was called away in late January for a work conference.
 It was Dallas then, and this year, it was DC, and we decided to make the most of it.

-Having gone to school in DC (Gduuubs!) and later living in Rockville for a brief stint of time, I’m quite familiar with the District and all it has to offer.
-Sean, on the other hand, hasn’t spent much time in DC, so I was looking forward to 48 hours of playing tour guide and showing him some of my favorite DC haunts.
+I went to school in DC (Gduuubs!) and later lived in Rockville, so I’m quite familiar with the District.
+Sean, on the other hand, hasn’t spent much time in DC.
+I was looking forward to 48 hours of playing tour guide and showing him some of my favorite haunts.

-In true lazy travelers’ fashion, our weekend was heavy on carbs and alcohol and low on sightseeing, but that’s just fine with us.
-For those of you that may like to travel the way we do (read: no jammed-packed itineraries here), here’s some insight on where we slept, ate, drank, and played…
+In true lazy travelers’ fashion, our weekend was heavy on carbs and alcohol and low on sightseeing.
+But that’s just fine with us.
+For those of you that may like to travel similarly, here’s some insight!
+Keep reading for where we slept, ate, drank, and played…

 The Donovan // Given that the majority of my time in DC has been spent as a resident and very rarely a visitor, I haven’t had much of a chance to explore the city’s hotel scene.
 So, when planning for our trip, I turned to one of our tried and true hotel favorites, Kimpton, to help find the perfect spot.

-Luckily for us, Kimpton has not one, not two, but TEN properties in DC and the surrounding area, all of which fit our list of requirements.
-When it came time to choose, we opted for a property that was central in location and seemed to emanate the young, fun vibe that we typically look for: The Donovan.
+Luckily for us, Kimpton has not one, not two, but TEN properties in DC and the surrounding area.
+They ALL fit our list of requirements.
+When it came time to choose, we opted for a property that was central in location.
+It also seemed to emanate the young, fun vibe that we typically look for.
+Enter: The Donovan.

 Photo courtesy of Kimpton

-The Donovan is located in the heart of downtown DC, just below Logan Circle and only a few blocks from the White House.
+The Donovan is located in the heart of downtown DC, just below Logan Circle.
+It’s only a few blocks from the White House.
 Many of the 193 guest rooms overlook Thomas Circle Park and the beautiful National City Christian Church.
-The hotel’s central location makes it easily walkable to many of DC’s famous attractions (if you’re into that sort of thing), and is situated perfectly between some of the district’s best neighborhoods for eating and drinking, like Dupont, Logan Circle, and the 14th Street Corridor.
+The hotel’s central location makes it easily walkable to many of DC’s famous attractions (if you’re into that sort of thing).
+It’s also situated perfectly between some of the district’s best neighborhoods for eating and drinking, like Dupont, Logan Circle, and the 14th Street Corridor.

-On my Amtrak ride from Philadelphia to DC on Friday evening, I realized that I would miss The Donovan’s “wine hour”– a signature daily event at every Kimpton property during which complimentary wine is served in the lobby.
-I quickly tweeted to The Donovan to see if there was any chance I could partake when I arrived later, and it didn’t take long before I got a tweet back from the team.
+On my Amtrak ride from Philadelphia to DC on Friday evening, I realized!
+I was going to miss The Donovan’s “wine hour!”
+This is a signature daily event at every Kimpton property, with complimentary wine served in the lobby.
+I quickly tweeted to The Donovan to see if there was any chance I could partake when I arrived later.
+It didn’t take long before I got a tweet back from the team.
 Aaand what do you know, when I arrived later that night, the front desk had two very large glasses of red wine waiting for me!
 The Donovan for the win.

-Travelers, here’s a tip worth noting: when making a hotel reservation, be sure to tell them if you’re celebrating something special.
-The staff at The Donovan knew we were visiting during our first wedding anniversary and went out of their way to make sure we enjoyed every second of our stay.
-Though we had booked an Executive King Room, we were upgraded to a City View King Suite which overlooked Thomas Circle Park!
-Even better, when I arrived in the suite, two glasses of wine already in hand, they had set up a table of chocolate covered strawberries and champagne along with a picture frame to take home with us.
-What would have already been a special weekend was made even more memorable by the thoughtful touches made by The Donovan staff.
+Travelers, here’s a tip worth noting.
+When making a hotel reservation, be sure to tell them if you’re celebrating something special.
+The staff at The Donovan knew we were visiting during our first wedding anniversary.
+They went out of their way to make sure we enjoyed every second of our stay!
+We booked an Executive King Room, but they upgraded us to a City View King Suite.
+This overlooked Thomas Circle Park, and even better, when I arrived in the suite, two glasses of wine already in hand, they had set up a table of chocolate covered strawberries and champagne.
+They even included a framed picture to take home with us.
+What would have already been a special weekend was made even more memorable.
+All because of the thoughtful touches made by The Donovan staff.

 Our suite itself was sprawling, with a large living room, separate king bedroom, and TWO bathrooms.
 Yup, two.
-The master bath came complete with something we’ve never come across in any hotel, anywhere– a “cocoon shower,” which was a snail shell-shaped spiral shower with frosted glass walls.
+The master bath came complete with something we’ve never come across in any hotel, anywhere.
+They had a “cocoon shower,” which was a snail shell-shaped spiral shower with frosted glass walls.

 Photos courtesy of Kimpton

-Though we would normally spend most of our weekend out on the town, we thoroughly enjoyed some quality down time in our suite at The Donovan, cozied up in our robes and enjoying the view.
+Though we would normally spend most of our weekend out on the town, we thoroughly enjoyed some quality down time.
+We happily kicked back in our suite, cozied up in our robes, and enjoyed the view.
 When we finally did decide to leave the hotel, The Donovan’s central location proved to be the ideal home base.

 Most of the times, life as the wino is pretty top notch.
 However, there are times– few and far between, Dad, calm down– when I overindulge just a little bit.
 Our anniversary weekend in DC was one of them.

-Since Sean was finishing up at his work conference on Friday night when I got into town, I took full advantage of the comforts of The Donovan, ordering room service and polishing off those two glasses of “wine hour” wine that I receive upon checking in.
+Since Sean was finishing up at his work conference on Friday night when I got into town, I took full advantage of the comforts of The Donovan.
+I ordered room service, and polished off those two glasses of “wine hour” wine that I receive upon checking in.
 When Sean’s arrival time got pushed back, I popped the champagne.
 And then finished it.
-And finally, when Sean DID arrive, he wanted to get in on the fun too, so he brought along and opened a bottle of red wine, which we had about half of before going to bed.
+And finally, when Sean DID arrive, he wanted to get in on the fun too.
+SO he brought along and opened a bottle of red wine, which we had about half of before going to bed.

 On Saturday morning, we had big plans to grab a big breakfast, walk around the city, and explore.
 My hangover had another plan.
-I ended up having to stay in bed until the early afternoon, and when I did feel OK enough to wander out, it took me a bit to stomach the idea of having a drink.
-Not wanting to disappoint Sean on our big weekend, I powered through, and we ended up on a short but very Lazy Travelers-esque bar crawl in the late afternoon:
+I ended up having to stay in bed until the early afternoon.
+When I did feel OK enough to wander out, it took me a bit to stomach the idea of having a drink.
+Not wanting to disappoint Sean on our big weekend, I powered through.
+We ended up on a short but very Lazy Travelers-esque bar crawl in the late afternoon:

 Farmers Fishers Bakers // When I lived in DC, the Georgetown waterfront was a popular spot to enjoy an outdoor drink on spring and summer days.
-Back in 2011, a few years after I left the city, the waterfront experienced massive flooding, causing serious damage to the restaurants and shops and forcing many of them to shut down for weeks, months, and in the worst cases, over a year.
+Back in 2011, a few years after I left the city, the waterfront experienced massive flooding.
+This caused serious damage to the restaurants and shops.
+It forced many of them to shut down for weeks, months, and in the worst cases, over a year.

-Farmers Fishers Bakers was one of the hardest hit establishments, with over 7 feet of water flooding into the restaurant.
-Almost five years later, the restaurant is re-opened and has reclaimed its reputation as one of the most vibrant and popular spots along the waterfront.
+Farmers Fishers Bakers was among the hardest hit.
+They had over 7 feet of water flood into the restaurant.
+Now, almost five years later, the restaurant is re-opened.
+Luckily, it has reclaimed its reputation as one of the most vibrant and popular spots along the waterfront.

 Though it was a cold January day, we decided to grab a seat outside on the terrace underneath a heat lamp so we could people watch and take in the festive scenery of the waterfront.
 The romantic’s sister and her boyfriend met us for a drink, and we caught up and lettt’s be honest, gushed over the cuteness of the romantic and the hub’s new addition, lazy baby.